gopi487krishna/FITS_primary_header/README.md

 ![enter image description here](https://lh3.googleusercontent.com/p7gL-phThGf3HGzfoM53F_1-d7nAe6XTnFyEXjcAmP2fAccbtMEdOkwGlMzBwkvfkAfOx9pAs4c1UxMZb43QLRQJ9aqdZJk37VZawTujoW4AQUnJJd0XFHuT8yuXeURltp3btTO3=w700)

-*string_buffer* (buffered_mode) : The complete data from the FITS file is loaded onto a buffer from where the parser does the parsing.
+**string_buffer** (buffered_mode) : The complete data from the FITS file is loaded onto a buffer from where the parser does the parsing.
-Although efficient for files that are a few *kilobytes* in size ( RAM is a lot  faster than secondary storage), loading large files into the memory hurts performance as well as RAM space (
+Although efficient for files that are a few *kilobytes* in size ( RAM is a lot  faster than secondary storage), loading large files into the memory hurts performance as well as RAM space ( Exhaustion of memory can occur in case of loading very large files ).
+**memory_map** : This is the best option when it comes to both large and small files.
+Memory mapping

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTc3MTc3NDc3LC0xNTI5MzQ1NDk1LC0zOD
-g2NzA0MjYsMTA3NDQzMDQzMSwxMTk3NDYyNjIzLC0xNjk2MDc4
-OTA3LC02MTU0MDE0MjUsLTE5NDAyMDgyMjcsLTE3NzYyMzQxOT
-YsLTcwMDk4ODg5NSwyODc1Njg5ODMsMTMzNzg2NTA2OSw5Nzky
-MDM1MTksMjExNzkwNDQ2NywxMDU3ODYzNjgyLDExNDE3MTA3MD
-QsMzA4Mzg0Mzg5LDIxMTk5NDAxNjcsMTgxMzUwOTQ2NiwxMTE0
-MTE5NzEwXX0=
+eyJoaXN0b3J5IjpbLTI4Mjk1ODY5MywtMTUyOTM0NTQ5NSwtMz
+g4NjcwNDI2LDEwNzQ0MzA0MzEsMTE5NzQ2MjYyMywtMTY5NjA3
+ODkwNywtNjE1NDAxNDI1LC0xOTQwMjA4MjI3LC0xNzc2MjM0MT
+k2LC03MDA5ODg4OTUsMjg3NTY4OTgzLDEzMzc4NjUwNjksOTc5
+MjAzNTE5LDIxMTc5MDQ0NjcsMTA1Nzg2MzY4MiwxMTQxNzEwNz
+A0LDMwODM4NDM4OSwyMTE5OTQwMTY3LDE4MTM1MDk0NjYsMTEx
+NDExOTcxMF19
 -->